-According to this definition, countries like Israel, Estonia, Latvia, Lithuania, Slovaquia, the Tcheck Republic, Bosnia and Croatia provide examples of political communities which could eventually form sociopolitical nations.
+According to this definition, countries like Israel, Estonia, Latvia, Lithuania, Slovakia, the Czech Republic, Bosnia, and Croatia provide examples of political communities which could eventually form sociopolitical nations.
 Israel contains a Jewish majority and a Palestinian minority.
-Estonia, Latvia and Lithuania contain respectively Estonian, Latvian and Lithuanian majorities and Russian minorities.
-Slovaquia contains a majority of Slovaques along with an Hungarian minority.
-The Tcheck Republic contains a Tcheck majority and a German minority of Sudetes.
+Estonia, Latvia and Lithuania contain respectively Estonian, Latvian, and Lithuanian majorities and Russian minorities.
+Slovakia contains a majority of Slovaks along with a Hungarian minority.
+The Czech Republic contains a Czech majority and a German minority of Sudetens.
 Bosnia contains a Muslim majority with Serbian and Croatian minorities, and Croatia contains a Croatian majority and a Serb minority.
 Serbia contains an Albanian national minority in the province of Kosovo.

 These would all be examples of sociopolitical nations which have their own state.
-These political communities are always into a tension between the classical purely civic account and a more progressive sociopolitical conception.
+These political communities are always involved in a tension between the classic purely civic account and a more progressive sociopolitical conception.
 When a country contains national minorities, it is not well suited for a purely civic account of the nation, and most of the above countries will sooner or later have to recognize their irreducible pluralist character.
 So I am not suggesting that all of them have already become sociopolitical nations.
-I am simply suggesting that are inescapably leaning in that direction.
+I am simply suggesting that they are inescapably leaning in that direction.

 Sociopolitical nations are also sometimes political communities which are less than sovereign states.
-For instance, Catalonia, which has its own political community since 1979, contains a Catalan majority and a Castilian national minority.
+For instance, Catalonia, which has had its own political community since 1979, contains a Catalan majority and a Castilian national minority.
 In that sense, it has all the ingredients for becoming a true sociopolitical nation.
-To give a second example, now that Belgium has become a federal state, we can say that if the Flemish majority living in the five provinces of Flanders were to formally recognize the collective rights of the French minority living in Brussels, the Flemish nation would become a true sociopolitical nation.
+To give a second example, now that Belgium has become a federal state, we can say that if the Flemish majority living in the five provinces of Flanders were formally to recognize the collective rights of the French minority living in Brussels, the Flemish nation would become a true sociopolitical nation.
 Within Canada, Quebec also forms a sociopolitical nation containing a majority of French Quebecers and a national minority of English Quebecers.
-Finally, because of the positive result of a referendum on a devolution of powers to a local government, Scotland is about to transform itself in year 2 000 from a purely cultural nation into a sociopolitical nation.
-In other words, Spain, Belgium, Canada, and the United Kingdom are all examples of multination states that contain nations which are or could eventually be good candidates for sociopolitical nations.
+Finally, because of the positive result of a referendum on a devolution of powers to a local government, Scotland is transforming itself from a purely cultural nation into a sociopolitical nation.
+In other words, Spain, Belgium, Canada, and the United Kingdom are all examples of multi-nation states that contain nations which are or could eventually be good candidates for sociopolitical nations.

-Of course, the process by which a group becomes a particular sort of nation is a never ending process, and so our account must be a dynamic one.
+Of course, the process by which a group becomes a particular sort of nation is a never-ending process, and so our account must be a dynamic one.
 Within each of those political communities, there are individuals who have different representations of their nation.
 And even when a group represents itself as a sociopolitical nation, it can as a matter of fact behave more like a purely civic nation.
 But the above examples are clear cases of groups that are increasingly becoming sociopolitical nations.